chapel-lang/chapel/doc/rst/technotes/gpu.rst

 * It will call the internal runtime API for GPU operations, so that features outlined under `Diagnostics and Utilities`_ will work as expected.

-  * For example, :proc:`~GPU.assertOnGpu` and the ``@assertOnGpu`` attribute will fail at compile time for ineligible loops normally.
+  * For example, the ``@assertOnGpu`` attribute will fail at compile time for ineligible loops normally.
 This can allow testing if a loop is GPU-eligible.
 It will generate a warning per-iteration at execution time.
-The ``CHPL_GPU_NO_CPU_MODE_WARNING``
-    environment can be set to suppress these warnings.
+    The ``CHPL_GPU_NO_CPU_MODE_WARNING`` environment can be set to suppress these warnings.
 Alternatively, you can pass ``--gpuNoCpuModeWarning`` to your application to the same effect.

   * Note that data movements between device and host will not be captured by the :mod:`GpuDiagnostics` module in this mode.